Finding uniformly most reliable graphs by counting trivial cuts: Conclusions and Trends for Future Work

 \section{Conclusions and Trends for Future Work}

-Uniformly most-reliable graphs (UMRG) represent a synthesis in network reliability analysis.
+Uniformly most reliable graphs (UMRGs) represent a synthesis in network reliability analysis.
 Finding them is a hard task not well understood.
 An exhaustive comparison is computationally prohibitive for most cases.
 Prior works in the field try to globally minimize the cutsets.
-This methodology provides uniformly most-reliable $(n, n+i)$ graphs for $i \leq 6$.
-In this paper, we formally proved that the $K_{4,4}$ is UMRG.
-To the best of our knowledge, this is the second non-trivial 4-regular UMRG in the literature (since $K_5$ is 4-regular) after $H=\overline{C_7}$ proved in~\cite{Rela2019}.\\
+This minimization could be enriched with our bounding methodology.
+As a proof-of-concept, here we show that both $K_{3,3}$ and $K_{4,4}$ are UMRGs.
 There are several trends for future work.
-The problem of $t$-optimality is still not well understood.
-A more general result of Theorem~\ref{Wag} for $K_{n,n}$ is also challenging.
-Our methodology could be used for the discovery of other UMRGs.
-As future work, we want to determine the optimality for $K_{n,n}$ and the maximum girth conjecture posed by~\cite{Boesch1986} in his seminal work.
+Even though all UMRGs share special properties such as the greatest girth, there are no proofs available for these conjectures.
+A powerful methodology to find UMRGs is not known.
+In this paper we propose a novel methodology to count trivial cutsets, which could be used for the discovery of UMRGs.
+As future work, we want to study if the complete bipartite graphs are always UMRGs.